JoostvDoorn/MovieReviewSentimentRankings/README.md

 ### movieTitleExtractionWithAllMoviesCount.pig
 Old Pig file that tries to create Movie-Sentence pairs and convert them to a Sentiment list per Movie.
 This Pig file is currently broken and should not be used, generate generateGroupedSentimentsByMovie.pig instead.

+## User Defined Functions
+Listed Pig Scripts make use of the following Java-based UDF's:

+### IsMovieDocument.java
+A FilterFunc UDF that receives a document content (as String) and a DataBag of movie titles.
+Returns True in case the document content contains (case insensitive) one of the movie titles, returns false otherwise.

+### IsNotWord.java
+A FilterFunc UDF that receives a movie title (as String) and a DataBag of English words.
+Returns True in movie title string is longer than five characters and does not match an English word, returns false otherwise.

+### MoviesInDocument.java
+Deprecated EvalFunc UDF.
+Use ToMovieSentencePairs UDF instead.

+### ToMovieSentencePairs.java

+### ToSentiment.java